Legal information - School Admissions

 - a Court Order is obtained confirming which parent’s application takes priority.

 What happens if someone gives false information on their application?

-Every year we have cases where parents give false addresses to cheat to get a place at a preferred school.
+Every year we have cases where parents give false addresses to get a place at a preferred school.
 We carry out address checks and ask for proof of address.
 If we don't believe your address is genuine, we will withdraw any offer of a school place and may take further action.
 If the place is not removed because the fraud isn't discovered until the child has been attending the school for some time, the school may remove any sibling link for other children in the family or remove the feeder link for secondary transfer.
 It is your responsibility to prove the child's address if requested.